CrowdStrike/psfalcon/README.md

   Requires spotlight-vulnerabilities:read

   -VulnerabilityIds [Array] <Required>
-    One or more vulnerability IDs.
-Find vulnerability IDs with GET /spotlight/queries/vulnerabilities/v2
+    One or more vulnerability identifiers
 ```
 ## /user-management/